aleynahukmet/medical-qa/README.md

 4. Utilize Encoded Vectors:
    The encoded vectors can be used for various downstream tasks, such as semantic search, clustering, or classification, depending on your specific application needs.

+## Training:
+You can review the code for fine-tuning in this [repository](https://github.com/aleynahukmet/medical-qa/blob/main/medical-qa.ipynb)

 ## Requirements: